 These mostly young men and women described their efforts to cope with the stigma, blame and guilt associated with the disease.
 They talked about their difficulties in telling their parents, partners and friends.
 Not to mention coming to terms with a very early death.

-The book, Wise Before Their Time, was published in 1992.
+The book, Wise Before Their Time, was published in 1992 and republished in paperback and as ebook in 2017.
 Sir Ian McKellen wrote a Foreword in which he said, “this collection of true stories is as powerful as any great classic of fiction.”
 My friend did not live to see its publication.

 I always saw a major audience for this book to be the ‘hidden’ mothers all over the world.
 Some might be too ashamed to tell their friends or neighbours about their son with HIV, while others might be grieving for a son who died too early.

 The significance of HIV for all sorts of women was brought home to me on one very memorable occasion.

 My parents were living in a retirement community, which sometimes invited residents’ children to give public talks, based on their expertise.
 My father was keen for me to give a talk based on this book.